 With social media’s role in our everyday lives, it is so easy to see how our friends are doing.

-Oh, she went to a beach trip?
+Oh, she went on a beach trip?
 Again?

 Another new phone?